-Beginning in 2020, Mary Weatherford will be the subject of a retrospective exhibition that will make its debut at the Frances Young Tang Teaching Museum and Art Gallery at Skidmore College, Saratoga Springs, New York, and travel to SITE Santa Fe.
-Other solo exhibitions include shows at the Marian Miner Cook Athenaeum, Claremont McKenna College, Claremont, California (2014); Todd Madigan Gallery, California State University at Bakersfield, California (2012); LAXART, Los Angeles (2012).
-She has been included in numerous survey and biennial exhibitions, including The Forever Now: Contemporary Painting in an Atemporal World, Museum of Modern Art, New York (2014).
-Her work features in the permanent collections of many museums, among them the Hirshhorn Museum and Sculpture Garden, Washington, D.C.; Los Angeles County Museum of Art; Museum of Contemporary Art San Diego; Museum of Modern Art, New York; Tate Modern, London; Brooklyn Museum, New York; Museum of Contemporary Art, Los Angeles; Rose Art Museum, Brandeis University, Waltham, Massachusetts; and San Francisco Museum of Modern Art.
+Mary Weatherford was the subject of the survey exhibition Canyon–Daisy–Eden, presented at the Tang Teaching Museum and Art Gallery at Skidmore College, Saratoga Springs, New York (2020) and SITE Santa Fe, New Mexico (2021).
+Other solo exhibitions of her work have been presented at Museo di Palazzo Grimani (2022); Aspen Museum of Art, Colorado (2021); Marian Miner Cook Athenaeum, Claremont McKenna College, California (2014); Todd Madigan Gallery, California State University at Bakersfield, California (2012); and LAXART, Los Angeles (2012).
+Recent group exhibitions include Color is the First Revelation of the World, Orange County Museum of Art, Costa Mesa, California (2024); Making Their Mark, Shah Garg Foundation (2023); America: Between Dreams and Realities, Selections from the Hirshhorn Museum and Sculpture Garden, Musée national des beaux-arts du Québec, Montreal, Canada (2022); Aftereffect: Georgia O'Keeffe and Contemporary Painting, Museum of Contemporary Art Denver (2019); Between Two Worlds: Art of California, SFMOMA, San Francisco (2017); and The Forever Now: Contemporary Painting in an Atemporal World, Museum of Modern Art, New York (2014).
+Her work is in the permanent collections of institutions including the Los Angeles County Museum of Art; Museum of Contemporary Art San Diego; Museum of Modern Art, New York; Tate Modern, London; Brooklyn Museum, New York; K11 Art Foundation, Hong Kong; and Museum of Contemporary Art, Los Angeles.
+In 2019, Lund Humphries published an in-depth monograph surveying the artist's oeuvre.
 Weatherford lives and works in Los Angeles.

 Mary Weatherford